Adaptive Pairwise Weights for Temporal Credit Assignment: Experiments

 \subsection{Learned Pairwise Weights in A Simple MDP}

 Consider the environment represented as a DAG in Figure~\ref{fig:dag} (left).
 In each state in the left part of the DAG (states $0$--$14$, the \emph{first phase}), the agent chooses one of two actions but receives no reward.
 In the remaining states (states $15$--$44$, the \emph{second phase}) the agent has only one action available and it receives a reward of $+1$ or $-1$ at each transition.
 Crucially, the rewards the agent obtains in the second phase are a consequence of the action choices in the first phase because they determine which states are encountered in the second phase.
 There is an interesting credit assignment problem with a nested structure; for example, the action chosen at state $1$ determines the reward received later upon transition into state $44$.
-We refer to this environment as the \emph{Depth $8$ DAG} and also report results below for depths $4$ and $16$ with the same nested structure.
+We refer to this environment as the \emph{Depth $8$ DAG} and also report results below for depths $4$ and $16$.

-For these DAG environments we use a tabular policy, value function, and meta-parameter representations.
+In the DAG environments we use a tabular policy, value function, and meta-parameter representations.
 The parameters $\theta$, $\psi$, $\phi$, and $\eta$ represent the policy, baseline for the weighted return, baseline for the regular return, and meta-parameters respectively.
 The $\eta$ parameters are a $|S| \times |S|$ matrix.
 The entry on the $i$th row and the $j$th column defines the pairwise weight for computing the contribution of reward at state $j$ to the return at state $i$.
-A sigmoid is used to squash the weights to $[0, 1]$ when computing the updates, and the $\eta$ parameters are initialized so that the pairwise weights are close to $0.5$.
+A sigmoid is used to bound the weights to $[0, 1]$, and the $\eta$ parameters are initialized so that the pairwise weights are close to $0.5$. \revisedmay{Note that even in a tabular domain such as the DAG, setting the credit assignment weights by random search would be infeasible due to the number of possible weight combinations.
+This problem is exacerbated by larger domains discussed in the following sections.
+For this reason, the metagradient algorithm is a promising candidate for setting the weights.}